IFICI Portugal: The NHR Replacement Tax Regime Explained for 2026

 The headline benefit is a 20% flat rate on income earned in Portugal from "highly qualified activities."
 For a digital nomad in tech, software development, engineering, architecture, or certain scientific fields, that is a meaningful advantage over the standard progressive IRS scale, which reaches 48% at higher income levels.

-But the keyword is "earned in Portugal."
-The IFICI 20% rate applies to Portuguese-source income — work performed for Portuguese entities or income that is taxed in Portugal because Portugal has the right to tax it under the applicable tax treaty.
-Foreign-source income, including dividends and passive income from Brazil, is governed by different rules.
+But the keyword is "qualifying work."
+The IFICI 20% rate applies to qualifying work income taxable in Portugal under the IFICI rules.
+Foreign-source income, including dividends and passive income from Brazil, follows separate rules.

 Who Can Register for IFICI